harness-community/sse/README.md

+# Harness fork of `r3labs/sse`

-# SSE - Server Sent Events Client/Server Library for Go
+## SSE - Server Sent Events Client/Server Library for Go

+## Fork Synopsis
+Currently, the main difference between this and the original is that that new lines `\n` are forwarded from the library to the application.
+This is because our SSE server sends heartbeat events in this format.

+The original library does not forward events without `event` , `data` etc. so the heartbeat mechanism could not be used by our Feature Flags Golang SDK.

+We should aim to keep this fork in sync with the original as much as possible.
+This should not be too much of a burden, considering the code diff is small.

 ## Synopsis